 2 – Add a half cup of unsweetened almond milk to the blender.
 Blend until all the ingredients are thoroughly blended, about 1 minute.

-Any fruit can be used to make a smoothie, so feel free to use whatever you have on hand, or what is currently in season.
-I like to shop by what’s in season and use what I can fresh, but I also like to use frozen and combine the two.
+- Any fruit can be used to make a real fruit smoothie, so feel free to customize it to your liking.
+Throw in whatever you have on hand or use what’s in season.
+I like using a combination of fresh fruit and frozen fruit.

 Calories per serving (1 glass): 244